Surgical Procedures: Surgery and Staging for Neuroblastoma

 What is recovery like?

 Recovery from neuroblastoma cancer surgery will depend on the extent of the procedure done.
-You will be provided with instructions on how to care for your child’s surgical incisions and will be given any other instructions prior to leaving the hospital, including medications and activity restrictions.
+You will be given instructions on how to care for your child’s surgical incisions and will be given any other instructions before leaving the hospital, including medications and activity restrictions.

-Depending on the extent of your child’s surgery, he or she may need a family member or friend to help with daily tasks until your child is feeling better and the medical team gives the go ahead to resume normal activity.
+Depending on the extent of your child’s surgery, he or she may need a family member or friend to help with daily tasks until they are feeling better.
+Your child's providers will tell you when they can go back to normal activity.

-Be sure your child takes all medications as directed to prevent pain, infection or other conditions and call their medical team with any concerning symptoms.
+Be sure your child takes all medications as directed to prevent pain, infection or other conditions.
+Call their provider with any concerning symptoms.

-Deep breathing and relaxation are important to help with pain, keep lungs healthy after anesthesia, and promote good drainage of lymphatic fluid.
-Try to encourage your child to perform deep breathing and relaxation exercises several times a day in the first week, or whenever you notice you are particularly tense.
+Deep breathing and relaxation can help with pain, keep lungs healthy after anesthesia, and promote good drainage of lymphatic fluid.
+Try to encourage your child to do deep breathing and relaxation exercises several times a day in the first week, or whenever you notice they are tense.

-• A simple exercise to do on your own: While sitting, close your eyes and take 5-10 slow deep breaths.
-Relax your muscles.
-Slowly roll your head and shoulders.
+• A simple exercise to help them do: While sitting, have them close their eyes and take 5-10 slow deep breaths.
+Tell them to relax your muscles and slowly roll their head and shoulders.

 This article contains general information.
 Please be sure to talk to your care team about your specific plan and recovery.